 The level of theoretical visibility (LTV) is defined as the sections of the study area from which the proposed project infrastructure may be visible and will be performed during impact assessment.
-This will be determined to inform the impact assessment phase by conducting a viewshed analysis and using Esri ArcGIS for Desktop software, 3D Analysist Extension (Geographic Information System software with three-dimensional topographical modelling capabilities).
+This was determined to inform the impact assessment phase by conducting a viewshed analysis and using Esri ArcGIS for Desktop software, 3D Analysist Extension (Geographic Information System software with three-dimensional topographical modelling capabilities).

 The basis of a viewshed analysis is a Digital Elevation Model (DEM).
 The DEM for this viewshed analysis was derived from contour sets for the site, as well as national 5 m contour lines.
-A 10 km study area surrounding the site will be used for the analysis.
-The viewshed will be developed for the transmission line alignment assuming a "worst-case" scenario height of 48 m, which accounts for the pylon tower height, and transmission lines spanning in between these.
-The viewshed analysis will be cumulatively generated along the entire alignment, as the locations of individual pylons have not been finalised
+A 5 km study area surrounding the grid infrastructure was used for the analysis.
+The viewshed was developed for the transmission line alignment assuming a "worst-case" scenario height of 48 m, which accounts for the pylon tower height, and transmission lines spanning in between these.
+In addition, the viewsheds of the other project infrastructure was modelled using an assumed average height of 6 m.
+The viewshed analysis was cumulatively generated along the entire alignment (Figure 9-2), as the locations of individual pylons have not been finalised.